Neutrollized/artifactory-REST-cli/README.md

 ## Usage/--help
+You can run either the `.py` script or the `.pyc` compiled binary but given the simplicity of this script, you're not going to notice any performance differences.

 ```
 usage: artifactory-REST-cli.py [-h] (--get | --add | --delete) [--cred CRED]
                                [-s S] [-u U] [-p P] [--user USER]